Shuvo1505/Browser-History-Retrieval/README.md

 - Browsers must be installed in the default installation directory
 - You need to change sqlite path first.
 Please check line number 25 of "initiate-fetch-history.bat"

-# 2. Required Python Libraries
+# 2. Required python libraries
 - pandas
 - argparse

-# 3. How to install
+# 3. How to install required python libraries
 ```python
 pip install -r requirements.txt
 ```